Why Doesn’t God Simply Forgive Everyone?

 Why the question has force

 The question has real moral weight.
 A God who creates beings knowing most will suffer eternally is difficult to reconcile with the attributes of mercy, justice, and wisdom that Islam attributes to Him.
 The problem intensifies when you consider that human beings did not choose to exist, did not choose the circumstances of their birth, and often encountered Islam through cultural accident rather than genuine investigation.
-Universal salvation seems — on the surface — more consistent with divine mercy than selective damnation.
+Universal salvation seems, on the surface, more consistent with divine mercy than selective damnation.

 Why Islam does not teach universal salvation

 The Islamic framework makes this concrete.
-Man is khalifah — God’s vicegerent, the bearer of a cosmic moral vocation.
-He accepted the amanah (trust) that the heavens and earth refused.
-That trust is meaningful only if it can be fulfilled or betrayed.
-A khalifah whose success is guaranteed regardless of his choices is not a khalifah at all — he is a puppet in a predetermined play.
-Islam’s rejection of universal salvation is, at its root, a refusal to trivialise human moral freedom.
-And unlike Christianity, Islam does not begin from a position of original sin that requires rescue.
+Man is khalīfah, God’s vicegerent, the bearer of a cosmic moral vocation.
+He accepted the amānah (trust) that the heavens and earth refused.
+The trust is meaningful only if it can be fulfilled or betrayed.
+A khalīfah whose success is guaranteed regardless of his choices is a puppet in a predetermined play.
+Islam’s rejection of universal salvation runs at the root through a refusal to trivialise human moral freedom.
 Man is born innocent, capable, and equipped.
-His failure, if it comes, is his own — not inherited, not predetermined, not someone else’s to fix.
+His failure, if it comes, is his own.

 أَفَنَجْعَلُ ٱلْمُسْلِمِينَ كَٱلْمُجْرِمِينَ ﴿٣٥﴾ مَا لَكُمْ كَيْفَ تَحْكُمُونَ ﴿٣٦﴾